MaiconMares/goledger-challenge-web/README.md

 </div

 <h2>Note</h2>
-<p>I will really enjoy if you fork my repository, make pull requests and give me tips about how I can improve my software engineering skills.
+<p>- I will really enjoy if you fork my repository, make pull requests and give me tips about how I can improve my software engineering skills.
 Thanks GoLedger for this challenge!
 </p>
+<p>- There are simple documents about this application inside Wiki directory.
+If you are curious take a look!</p>